luoy2/Python-Script-Monitor/README.md

 1. [https://github.com/jupyter/qtconsole] created `qtconsole` which is the core gui I used in my code.

 ## Why Am I creating this repo?
-people love python. we use python running a lot of process at backend.
+People love python.
+We use python to run a lot of processes at the back end.
-For e.g., one may have a script running 24/7 scrapping stock tick price from yahoo.com, or one may have a python script send report everyday.
+For e.g., one may have a script run 24/7 scrapping stock tick price from yahoo.com, or may have a python script sent report everyday.
 Windows Task Schedule works great for it, however, we never know if a script is failed or not.
-Thats why I decide to build this gui monitor system and hopefully it can help me keep in track all my python script is successfully runing or not.
+Thats why I decide to build this gui monitor system and hopefully it can help me keep track of all my python scripts and make sure they are successfully run.

 ## Requirement
 ##### python env: